Mohamedzayed52100/authentication_Using_jetstream_and_fortify/README.md

 **Created By :** Mohamed Ibrahim Zayed
 **Email :** mohamedzayed52100@gmail.com

-This is the main readme file for the project used in Laravel Jetstream & Fortify for authentication
+This is the main readme file for the project used in Laravel Jetstream & Fortify & telescope for authentication

 ## Installation